jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

 ### Global settings for the whole PrettyEmbed series

 The settings will be set globally from the [PrettyEmbedHelper] package.
-These are the default settings:
+These are the default settings for this package:

 ```yaml
 Jonnitto: